matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 Only members who are currently members of the room should be invited to the new ones.

-`m.room.membership` events should also be created for users who are banned from the old room, banning them from the new room for with the same information, except if the ban event is marked as `obsolete` using sub-proposal 1 of this proposal.
+`m.room.member` events should also be created for users who are banned from the old room, banning them from the new room for with the same information, except if the ban event is marked as `obsolete` using sub-proposal 1 of this proposal.